Code of Professional Conduct

 • Avoid activities and actions that constitute a conflict of interest by pursuing personal interest and benefits against the company’s.

-• Corporate assets / corporate resources must be safeguarded and protected from all employees, against waste, damage, destruction and theft.
+• vCorporate assets / corporate resources must be safeguarded and protected from all employees, against waste, damage, destruction and theft.

-• The high quality of the products and services provided, must be ensured and maintained.
+• The high quality of the products and services provided must be ensured and maintained.

 • Preservation of professional and service confidentiality for all business affairs.

-6. Relations with interested parties
+Relations with interested parties

-The Company's management is committed to maintaining transparency throughout its range of activities.
+Governmental authorities The Company's management is committed to maintaining transparency throughout its range of activities.
 It imposes procedures that exclude all forms of corruption and prohibits the bribery and facilitation of any public or governmental executive.

-It is the aim of the network to ensure the linking of all regions of the country to each other and to the outside world, which supports local communities, contributes to economic growth, to the promotion of cities and regions, and offers secure and affordable transport systems for more and more people.
+Society It is the aim of the network to ensure the linking of all regions of the country to each other and to the outside world, which supports local communities, contributes to economic growth, to the promotion of cities and regions, and offers secure and affordable transport systems for more people.

-Relationships with customers and suppliers are governed by transparency, respect, honesty and integrity.
+Customers and suppliers Relationships with customers and suppliers are governed by transparency, respect, honesty and integrity.

 The treatment of suppliers is equitable and impartial.
 The company has drafted a Code of Conduct for suppliers, which sets out the minimum standards of ethical and responsible conduct to be respected by cooperating vendors.